 In 2022, ALAN together with CML Advocates Network, CLL Advocates Network and Leukaemia Care will focus on continuing raising awareness about (acute) leukemia and symptoms awareness with a focus on the importance of early diagnosis.

 We propose to continue the #BeLeukemiaAware campaign all year, but with a particular focus on Blood Cancer Awareness Month in September and World Leukemia Day on 4th September.

-In addition to materials and activities created in 2020, we will continue creating tailored activity around existing external awareness days (focusing on the relevance to acute leukemia), where we will be supportive of wider campaigns.
+In addition to materials and activities created in previous years, we will continue creating tailored activity around existing external awareness days (focusing on the relevance to acute leukemia), where we will be supportive of wider campaigns.

 World Leukemia Day

 World Leukemia Day on 4th September is a yearly global campaign started by Leukaemia Care in collaboration with patient groups across the globe.

 It’s the one day of the year people from all around the world can come together to help raise awareness of leukemia.
 By raising awareness of leukaemia and educating the world on the signs and symptoms of the condition, we can work together to help leukaemia patients get diagnosed and provide better outcomes for them.
 You can make a difference no matter who you are and where you live.

 Leukaemia is the 13th most common cancer in the world.
 Over 437,000 people are diagnosed with leukaemia each year, that’s over 1000 people every day.
 However, the non-specific signs and symptoms make it difficult to spot.
 There are over 300,000 deaths caused by leukaemia worldwide.